steqeq/0000/docs/understand/using_gpu_sanitizer.md

 ==5678==ERROR: AddressSanitizer: heap-use-after-free on amdgpu device 3 at pc 0x7f4c10062d74
 ```

 currently may include one or two surprising CPU side tracebacks mentioning :`hostcall`".
-This is due to how `malloc` and `free` are implemented for GPU code and these callstacks can be ignored.
+This is due to how `malloc` and `free` are implemented for GPU code and these call stacks can be ignored.

 ### Running with `rocgdb`